-Care must be taken in drafting the terms of a representation or warranty to reduce the risk the seller be accused of fraud or misrepresentation.
+Care must be taken in drafting the terms of a representation or warranty to reduce the risk of the seller being accused of fraud or misrepresentation.
 In certain jurisdictions, parties can limit their exposure to claims of extra-contractual fraud, or fraud in the inducement.
-For example, in Delaware and New York, if parties to a contract include a provision disclaiming any reliance on representations outside the four corners of the agreement, the law will bar claims for fraudulent inducement based on extra-contractual statements.
+For example, in Delaware and New York, if parties to a contract include a provision disclaiming any reliance on representations outside the four corners of the agreement, the law will bar claims for fraudulent inducement based on extra-contractual statements, but only if expressly stated.
 In other jurisdictions, the law is less clear-cut, and the parties should take care to understand their potential liability in advance of entering into contract.
-And in many jurisdictions, findings of fraudulent conduct, such as providing intentionally false representations or warranties, can result in any liability caps or other limitations on relief being vitiated as a matter of law.
-(See Part II of this Guide.)
+Furthermore, in many jurisdictions, findings of fraudulent conduct, such as providing intentionally false representations or warranties, can result in any liability caps or other limitations on relief being vitiated as a matter of law.
+(See discussions in Part II of this Guide.)

-Representation and warranty insurance is becoming increasingly common in M&A transactions.
-(See Chapter 4 on special issues in connection with indemnity and warranty insurance.)
+Representation and warranty insurance is becoming increasingly common in M&A transactions (see the chapter on special issues in connection with indemnity and warranty insurance).
 The aim of such insurance is to insure one party (almost always the buyer) against the risk that the other party has breached its representations and warranties.
-In some cases, the acquirer that has bought insurance may be willing to forgo any post-closing survival period for the representations and warranties.
-Such insurance is usually carefully negotiated, but can provide an attractive alternative or complement to standard representations and warranties and can limit a potential point of dispute between the parties, although it may result in disagreements with insurers.
+In some cases, the acquirer who has bought insurance may be willing to forgo any post-closing survival period for the representations and warranties.
+This type of insurance is usually carefully negotiated but can provide an attractive alternative or complement to standard representations and warranties and can limit a potential point of dispute between the parties, although it may result in disagreements with insurers.

 Post-closing true-ups of working capital or other balance sheet items are another increasingly common source of M&A disputes and are frequently resolved in proceedings outside court.
 The idea behind these provisions is simple.
 The parties agree to a target working capital at the same time as setting the overall deal consideration, and the seller agrees to compensate the buyer for any working capital shortfall at closing, while the buyer agrees to refund any working capital excess at closing.
-Between signing and closing, the target company must continue to operate and during that time its working capital may increase or decrease.
-A simple working capital true-up provision reads as follows:
+Between signing and closing, the target company must continue to operate and, during that time, its working capital may increase or decrease.
+A simple working capital true-up provision might read as follows:

 The Closing Adjustment shall be set forth in writing by the Seller three days prior to closing and shall be equal to the amount of estimated working capital at closing less the Target Amount.
 If the Closing Adjustment is a positive amount, then the Purchase Price paid by the Acquirer at Closing shall be increased by the Closing Adjustment.
 If the Closing Adjustment is a negative amount, then the Purchase Price paid by the Acquirer at Closing shall be decreased by the Closing Adjustment.

-If the parties are unable to agree on the true-up, they may contractually agree to spend a certain period (such as 30 days) resolving the issue before seeking the help of a third party to resolve the question.
-Because the true-up is an extremely narrow issue, the parties may choose to have the issue resolved by an ‘expert’, whose authority is precisely limited to the determination of this factual question, rather than an ‘arbitrator’, who is usually considered to have a wider scope of authority and can draw legal conclusions.
-(See Chapter 3 on conflicts between expert determination and arbitration clauses, and Chapter 6 on managing expert determinations.)
+If the parties are unable to agree on the true-up, they may contractually agree to spend a certain period (such as 30 days) resolving the issue before seeking the help of a third party to resolve the matter.
+Because the true-up is an extremely narrow issue, the parties may choose to have the issue resolved by an expert, whose authority is precisely limited to the determination of this factual question, rather than an arbitrator, who is usually considered to have a wider scope of authority and can draw legal conclusions.
+(See the chapters on conflicts between expert determination and arbitration clauses, and on managing expert determinations.)
 The parties may choose to bargain for their own standard of judicial review of the expert’s award, although in the United States a court may also choose to apply the Federal Arbitration Act, which provides for a very deferential standard of judicial review.
 A very simple expert determination clause might read as follows: